Kevin Locke (rugby league): Playing career

-In May 2014, Salford Red Devils RLFC of the Super League announced Locke had signed a 3-year deal to play for them, beginning in October 2014 ahead of the 2015 season, having rejected offers from Union clubs Edinburgh Rugby and Glasgow Warriors.
+In May 2014, Salford Red Devils RLFC of the Super League announced Locke had signed a three-year deal to play for them, beginning in October 2014 ahead of the 2015 season, having rejected offers from Union clubs Edinburgh Rugby and Glasgow Warriors.

-The Red Devils then negotiated his early release from the Warriors, where in 2014 he had languished in the Warriors NSW Cup side with Tomkins preferred in the top grade and he arrived to make his début for the English club during the 2014 season at Huddersfield.
+The Salford club then negotiated his early release from the New Zealand Warriors, where in 2014 he had languished in the Warriors NSW Cup side with Tomkins preferred in the top grade and he arrived to make his début for the English club during the 2014 season at Huddersfield.
 Locke scored a try and kicked six goals in a 10–36 win.

 On 26 June 2015, he signed for then-bottom Super League club Wakefield Trinity Wildcats until the end of the season, pending a visa being granted.
+In December 2015, video footage was revealed of Locke being the passenger in a car driven by fellow Wakefield player Tim Smith who had crashed the vehicle into wall of a house.
+Locke was later released by the club over the incident with Wakefield chairman, Michael Carter confirming the news stating "Kevin won’t play for Wakefield Trinity Wildcats again,” said Carter.
+“We’ve concluded the case involving him, shook hands and gone our own ways".

 In June 2016 Locke signed a deal with Shute Shield rugby union side Southern Districts & agreed to join the Western Sydney Rams in the NRC, however failed to get accustomed to the code-switch & spent most of the season playing in the lower grades, he was subsequently left out of the NRC squad for the Rams.
-In November 2016, Locke signed a contract to join Manly Sea Eagles.
+In November 2016, Locke signed a contract to join Manly.
 He was released during the pre-season and signed with the Sunshine Coast Falcons in the Queensland Cup.
 He was released and returned to New Zealand to play for the Point Chevalier Pirates in the Fox Memorial Shield mid season, 2016.
+Locke would later join the Northcote Tigers in the local Auckland competition.